Unicon/tool13demo/README.md

 security.headers.frame=false
 application.url=https://localhost:443
 ```
-5. After running the spring boot application, you should be able to reach it at https://localhost:443
+6. After running the spring boot application, you should be able to reach it at https://localhost:443

 ## 5: Using Ngrok For Local SSL Cert

 1. Download and install ngrok
 2. You will need to set up an account to use localhost.
 See the [setup instructions](https://dashboard.ngrok.com/get-started/setup)
+3. You should have an Ngrok executable in your downloads; move that to a folder when you'd like to run Ngrok from.
+    - A good place is the root of where your repo's live
+    - `cd` to that location then run the command below
-3. `./ngrok http 443` (Note: This port number must match the value of `server.port` in the `.properties` file.)
+4. `./ngrok http 443` (Note: This port number must match the value of `server.port` in the `.properties` file.)
-4. Ensure in your `.properties` file that the `application.url` is set to the `https` ngrok url. eg:
+5. Ensure in your `.properties` file that the `application.url` is set to the `https` ngrok url. eg:
    1. `application.url=https://a50a-97-120-101-43.ngrok.io`
-5. Utilize the https url from ngrok when registering your tool with the LMS platform
+6. Utilize the https url from ngrok when registering your tool with the LMS platform

 Note: Each time you restart ngrok, you will need to change the url of your tool in your registration with the LMS.
 However, you may restart the tool as much as you like while leaving ngrok running without issue.

 # Build and Run

 ## Option 1

+You can run the app in place to try it out without having to install and deploy a servlet container.
+This is the preferred run method.

+    mvn clean install spring-boot:run -Dspring-boot.run.arguments=--spring.config.name=application-local

+## Option 2

 Start by building the `.jar` file